Planting a vegetable garden is an enjoyable experience. With careful planning and preparation, you can have a good harvest.

-- Sow the seed by making a one-fourth to one-half-inch hole using a dibble tool or pencil with a tape mark to keep the depth consistent.
-Sow two to three seeds in each tray cell or peat pot.
+- Sow two to three seeds in each tray cell or peat pot.
+Make a one-fourth to one-half-inch hole using a dibble tool or pencil with a tape mark to keep the depth consistent.

 - Cover the seeds lightly with sand, screened soil or vermiculite.

-As soon as the seedlings appear, remove the plastic cover and keep the seedlings in full sunlight or directly under fluorescent lights.
+- As soon as the seedlings appear, remove the plastic cover and keep the seedlings in full sunlight or directly under fluorescent lights.
 Read more about Lighting for starting seeds.

 - Rinse the seedlings with water after fertilizing to prevent leaf burn.